learn-academy-2023-bravo/treasure-hunt-Bjohnwell/README.md

     - pass state array to square component
     - styled square
 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+-branch: index-position
+- added onclick to square div
+- added handleClick method to square.js
+- passed index to square and handleClick
+- added handleGameplay to App.js
+- passed handleGamePlay to Square
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.